MSavioti/quiz_alarm/README.md

-# Quiz Alarm
+# Quiz Waker

-An alarm app where you need to answer random trivia questions to deactivate the alarm.
+An alarm clock app where you need to answer random trivia questions to deactivate the alarm.